neumino/neumino.github.io/movies.md

-### The SpongeBob Movie: Sponge on the Run
+### Archive
-*Released on 2020-08-14, vote average 10*
+*Released on 2020-08-13, vote average 6.2*

-After SpongeBob&#39;s beloved pet snail Gary is snail-napped, he and Patrick embark on an epic adventure to The Lost City of Atlantic City to bring Gary home.
+2038: George Almore is working on a true human-equivalent AI, and his latest prototype is almost ready.
+This sensitive phase is also the riskiest as he has a goal that must be hidden at all costs—being reunited with his dead wife.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HfiH_526qhY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/m0J0BwIzURI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>